Salaamun alaykum, dear readers!

 If the height of the jilbab can be lowered, then logically, the height of the jilbab can also be raised as well, thus indicating that jilbab is not a single type of garment with a single length.
 That means any length of upper-body clothing can be a jilbab, whether it is as short as a cropped top and sports bra, or as long as a dress.

 The only stated requirement in this verse for how long the jilbab should be is that the length is sufficient for women to be “recognized, then not harmed“.
-In other words, the length of the jilbab should at minimum be just enough to provide enough recognition to protect yourself from harm.
+In other words, the length of the jilbab should provide the bare minimum recognition that is necessary to protect yourself from harm.

-There are four potential sources for harm: legal, emotional, physical/verbal, and social.
+There are two potential sources for harm: legal harm, physical harassment, and non-physical harassment.

-Avoiding physical/verbal harm means avoiding clothes that you find is likely to cause others to physically or verbally harass you.
-If people are not harassing you due to your clothing choices, then it’s allowed to be worn.
+Avoiding physical harassment means avoiding clothes that you personally find is likely to cause others to physically harass you.

-What causes legal, emotional, and physical/verbal harm to someone changes from place to place, and person to person.
-For example, in places like North, South, and Central America, and Europe/Australia, wearing shorts and tank tops, and even cropped tops in public places (such as grocery stores, malls, some university campus grounds, etc.) is normalized and unlikely to cause the wearer to experience emotional, legal, and verbal/physical harm.
+What causes harm to someone changes from place to place, and person to person.
+For example, in places like North, South, and Central America, and Europe/Australia, wearing shorts and tank tops, and even cropped tops in public places (such as grocery stores, malls, some university campus grounds, etc.) is normalized and unlikely to cause the wearer to experience legal harm or harassment from others.

-In more conservative and less liberal areas and countries, however, more clothes is protective from legal and physical harm.
-It can even save your life if you visit Muslim countries with strict dress code laws.
+But in more conservative areas, however, more clothes is protective from legal harm and harassment.
+It can even save your life if you visit Sunni or Shia countries with strict dress code laws, for example.

-It is commonly believed that back then, in pre-Islamic Arabia, free women who didn’t wear a full-length outer garment was mistaken for slave women and harassed/mistreated in public, which was an unfortunate kind of social harm.
+It is commonly believed that back then, in pre-Islamic Arabia, free women who didn’t wear a full-length outer garment was mistaken for slave women and harassed/mistreated in public, which was a highly unfortunate thing.

 - But we don’t live in the era of the Arab slave trade anymore, and the social dynamics of today is wildly different from place to place.
-Clothing or fashion that may have brought social harm to a woman back then is different from what may cause social harm to a woman today.
+Clothing or fashion that may have brought legal, physical, and verbal harm to a woman back then is different from what may cause similar harm to a woman today, therefore women today do not have to wear a full-length outer garment like the women during the time of the prophet did.

-Therefore, the universal bare minimum coverage for women is to fully cover the genitals and wear some kind of outer top garment (verse 33:59 prohibits being topless), and the rest (including the length of her garments) is up to the woman given that she wears whatever is unlikely to cause any legal or social harm for her personally.
+Therefore, the universal bare minimum coverage for women is to fully cover the genitals and wear some kind of outer top garment (verse 33:59 prohibits being topless), and the rest (including the length of her garments) is up to the woman given that she wears whatever is unlikely to cause any legal or physical and verbal harm for her personally.

 Relaxing the Dress for Older Women

-- The likely reason is that the protection from harm in verse 33:59 has more priority than the freedom to wear less clothes in public.
+- The likely reason is why it is better to refrain from that is because the protection from harm in verse 33:59 has more priority than the freedom to wear less clothes in public.

 - [24:60] And the post-menstrual women who do not expect marriage, there thus is no blame upon them that they put aside their clothes, without displaying their adornment, but that they refrain is better for them; God is Hearing, Knowledgeable.